-Businesses that take action to improve workplace gender equality are often more profitable and productive.
-The policies and strategies they implement improve recruitment, retention and reputation.
+Employers that take action to improve workplace gender equality are often more profitable and productive.
+The policies and strategies they implement help to improve recruitment, retention and reputation.

 This page contains tools, guides and case studies to help you take action to improve workplace gender equality in your business.
 Scroll down to browse all the areas where you can make a difference.
 Or use the left-hand column to jump straight to the section you need.